magento/merchdocs/src/stores/compliance-ccpa-guide-merchants.md

     - Adobe Commerce Cloud includes a tool to fulfill requests from customers to delete their personal information.
     - Merchants running installations of Magento on premises must implement their own process to delete personal information upon request.

 ## Step 8: Document all CCPA-related procedures and maintain records.
-(Administrative Support, Customer Service)

-(Functional areas: Customer Service, Administrative Support)
+Stakeholders: Customer Service, Administrative Support

 For a period of 24 months, maintain a record of all requests received from your customers and your company's response.